-2nd in Scotland in The Times Good University Guide and The Complete University Guide 2013.
+1st in Scotland for social work in The Complete University Guide 2015.

 This degree course incorporates the professional qualification you need to practise social work alongside a strong grounding in relevant social science subjects.
 We will help you qualify as a social worker who is knowledgeable, skilled, analytical and ethical in your approach to working with individuals, families, groups and communities.

 On the social work degree programme at the University of Stirling you will be taught by a team of qualified social workers including world leaders in their research field and academics who continue to work in practice alongside their University role.
 You will enjoy the benefits of smaller class sizes (23-55) with creative approaches to teaching and assessment as well as detailed feedback on your progress.
 You will experience contributions to teaching by people who have used social work services and carers and on your practice placements, and will be supported and assessed by accredited Practice Teachers and Educators.

 Successful completion of this course will mean students are then eligible to be registered, by the Scottish Social Services Council, as a qualified social worker.
 Each UK country has its own registration body and this degree is accepted by all of them.

 General entrance requirements apply

 Mathematics National 5 (B), Standard Grade (2), Intermediate 2, GCSE (C) or equivalent required.

 Mathematics Standard Grade (3) considered on an individual basis.

 Personal, voluntary or paid experience of Social Work or related activity is essential.

 If examinations are taken over two sittings, or there are repeats or upgrades, the entrance requirements may be higher.